-This Policy is intended to function as guideline for ensuring Best Execution by the investment teams within USSIM.
-It is not intended to be interpreted or applied in a rigid manner that unnecessarily restricts or limits USSIM's ability to achieve the best result for USSL in any given situation.
-Please note that although the procedures set out in this Policy are generally expected to produce the best possible result for USSL, there is no guarantee that circumstances will enable this to be achieved in every single transaction.
+This Policy applies to USSIM's investment teams.
+It is not intended to be interpreted or applied in a rigid manner that unnecessarily restricts or limits USSIM's ability to achieve the Best Execution for USSL in any given situation.
+Associated desk procedures are generally expected to produce the best possible result for USSL, there is no guarantee that circumstances will enable Best Execution to be achieved in every single transaction.